paulmaxus/api-lesson/episodes/api-litellm.md

 Let's have a look at a simple GET request using `/models`:

-We don't need to pass any data, simply press `Execute`.
+We don't need to pass any data, simply press `Try it out` and then the button `Execute`.
 The status code of our request should be `200` and the response body should contain a list of available models like this:

 ```json